Out of the Box – how to resolve simple litter box problems

 Cats need to stake out their territory.
 If you’re introducing a new cat, this is very important not only to the new cat but the current ones.
 Changes can create anxiety, especially when they’re dramatic and not introduced slowly.

 Urine marking is a territorial issue and may occur if your cat feels that there is a territorial threat from other animals in the house or by animals it sees or smells outside.
 It most often occurs on vertical surfaces; the cat is creating a boundary or claiming a resource.
 You need to understand the reason your cat is marking and address those issues to prevent this behavior.
-There are several methods for addressing marking behavior which Happy Cats can help with a referral.
+There are several methods for addressing marking behavior.
+Please contact Happy Cats Haven for a referral.

 If you put your cat’s litter box in a place where it can eliminate privately but also let other cats know it’s been there, that will probably meet your cat’s needs.
 If you’ve adopted a kitten, the litter box will need to be very close to where it sleeps so it can find it.
 A house is a very big place to a tiny kitten!

 We recommend unscented litter.
-The chemicals used in scenting litter are potentially harmful to your cat and can cause chronic sneezing and upper respiratory problems.
+The chemicals used in scenting litter are potentially harmful to your cat, causing chronic sneezing and other issues.
 If you scoop the box every day, you won’t have need for additional scent cover-ups.
+Many of the chemicals used in these scents have been proven to be carcinogenic as well as highly allergenic to people as well as cats.

 We also recommend open litter boxes for most cats, rather than covered ones.
 Covered ones may keep your nose from detecting odor longer, but they actually concentrate the odor for your cats, which may not be positive for them.